jianshu93/dartminhash-rs/README.md

 </div>

 # DartMinHash: Fast Sketching for Weighted Sets
 This crate provides the implementation of [DartMinHash](https://arxiv.org/abs/2005.11547) (1) algorithm for estimation of weighted Jaccard similarity.
+To reproduce the algorithm in the paper, we use the same tabulation hashing idea (2).

 # Usage